TokTok/spec/spec.md

 will drop the packet.
 If it is they will resend the exact packet to that DHT node.

-The encrypted message is encrypted using the reciever's DHT Public key, the sender's DHT private key and the nonce (randomly generated 24 bytes).
+The encrypted message is encrypted using the receiver's DHT Public key, the sender's DHT private key and the nonce (randomly generated 24 bytes).

 DHT request packets are used for DHTPK packets (see onion) and NAT ping